 Thomas F. Naylor.
-Jr 46 St Mary’s Parochial School.
+46. St Mary’s Parochial School.
 Chief Machinist’s Mate USS Tadcen Navy.
 Died 1945 in Pacific.
 Was a veteran of the First World War.
 Had the chance to retire but chose to stay on for WW2.

 Anthony G. Daniello.
-20 1714 Rodney Bond Manufactering Company.
+20. 1714 Rodney.
+PS Dupont High School.
+Worked pre-war at Bond Manufacturing Company.
 Seamen First Class USS Indianapolis.
 Lost at Sea on July 30th 1945.
 Worked as a caddy at Wilmington Country Club.

 Harry Hickey.
 21. Bellefonte.
 Lost at sea with the sinking of the USS Indianapolis, July 30th 1945.
-Four weeks after giving a talk about the Pacific War while on leave at the Brandywine Hundred Fire Hall:
+Four weeks earlier had given on a talk while on leave about the Pacific War at the Brandywine Fire Hall: